enricomariafusi/v-switch/README.md

 Ideally, when the cloud will autoscale, all the bundles with v-switch installed will "automagically" plug into the virtual switch. (then, to run a dhcp daemon on a port would allow to give the IP address, like it was a real switch).

 Still work in progress.
-I will change this README when finished.
+I will change this README when usable.